Logo

 In 2007, Nora Ephron received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member George Lucas.

-In 1979, the two had a toddler son and Nora Ephron was pregnant with their second son when she discovered Bernstein's affair with their mutual friend, married British journalist Margaret Jay, daughter of former British prime minister James Callaghan and at the time wife of the British ambassador to the United States.
+In 1979, Nora Ephron was pregnant with their second son when she discovered Bernstein's affair with their mutual friend, British journalist Margaret Jay, the daughter of former British prime minister James Callaghan, who was at the time married to the British ambassador to the United States Peter Jay.

-Nora Ephron was inspired by this to write the 1983 novel Heartburn, which was then made into a 1986 Mike Nichols film starring Jack Nicholson and Meryl Streep.
+Nora Ephron was inspired by the affair to write the novel Heartburn, which was then made into a 1986 Mike Nichols film starring Jack Nicholson and Meryl Streep.

 Nora Ephron wrote that the character Thelma looked like a giraffe with "big feet".

-Nora Ephron was married for more than 20 years to screenwriter Nicholas Pileggi, from 1987 until her death in 2012.
+Nora Ephron was married for 25 years to screenwriter Nicholas Pileggi from 1987 until her death in 2012.

 For many years, Nora Ephron was one of the very few people who knew the identity of Deep Throat, the anonymous informer for articles written by her ex-husband Carl Bernstein and Bob Woodward uncovering the Watergate scandal.

-Nora Ephron read Bernstein's notes, which referred to Deep Throat as "MF"; Bernstein said it stood for "My Friend", but Nora Ephron correctly guessed it stood for Mark Felt, the former associate director of the FBI.
+Nora Ephron read in Woodward and Bernstein's book All the President's Men that in Bernstein's notes, he referred to Deep Throat as "MF"; Bernstein said it stood for "My Friend", but Nora Ephron correctly guessed it stood for Mark Felt, the former associate director of the FBI.

-Nora Ephron chose not to disclose her diagnosis to friends or colleagues, fearing that the knowledge that she was ill would have impeded her career, and would make it impossible to get projects financed or insured.
+Nora Ephron chose not to disclose her diagnosis to friends or colleagues, fearing that the knowledge that she was ill would have impeded her career.

 On June 26,2012, Nora Ephron died at Weill Cornell Medical Center in Manhattan from pneumonia, as a complication of leukemia, at the age of 71.